jenkinsci/docker-plugin/README.md

 While this can be confusing for end-users, it's even more confusing when end users report bugs in the wrong place.
-For example, if you are using Jenkins [Pipeline](https://jenkins.io/doc/book/pipeline/docker/) builds with code including terms like `docker.withDockerRegistry` or
+For example, if you are using Jenkins [Pipeline](https://jenkins.io/doc/book/pipeline/docker/) builds with code including steps like `docker.withDockerRegistry` or
 `docker.image`